 This post is all about casino chips.
 Someone once said, “The guy who invented poker was bright, but the guy who invented the poker chip was a genius.”
 Ever wonder about that little round wonder, the casino chip? …..I have.
 If you think about it, casino chips are the universal symbol of money.
 Gambling made it possible.
-Here are a few questions that led to some interesting facts about the evolution of casino chip.
+Questions About Casino Chips is all about the evolution of casino chips.

 1) Why were chips ever used in casinos?

 When gambling became widespread in the 18th century, one difficulty was that people who gambled had different types of coins or valuables for wagering.
-To solve this problem some gambling venues offered gamblers substitutes like pieces of ivory, bones or clay.
-In the USA, the humble origins of the modern day familiar casino chips were born out of necessity.
-The game of poker first developed in the mid 1800’s along the Mississippi and other saloons and bars throughout the West.
+Some gambling venues offered gamblers substitutes like pieces of ivory, bones, or clay to solve this problem.
+In the USA, the humble origins of the modern-day familiar casino chips were born out of necessity.
+The poker game first developed in the mid-1800s along the Mississippi and other saloons and bars throughout the West.

 2) Were fake or forged casino chips found in the early days?